Adjusting Your Diet After a Cancer Diagnosis

 • Use products that are low-sodium or have no added salt

-• Do not cook with salt
+• Avoid cooking with salt

-If food is too bland
+6. If food is too bland

 • Marinate foods in sweet or tangy flavors, such as pineapple, lemon, lime, orange, vinegars, mustard, honey, teriyaki and soy sauce